-The Community Foundation provides grant dollars to nonprofit programs that have measurable results in addressing changing community needs and grants dollars for support capacity building to ensure nonprofits have the tools needed to operate under best practices.
+The Community Foundation provides grant dollars to nonprofits for programs that have measurable results in addressing changing community needs and grants dollars to support nonprofit capacity building to ensure that nonprofits have the tools needed to operate under best practices.

 We do NOT fund the following: